 The Ministry of Education and Research, the European Commission, and the British Council have launched a project to tackle some important challenges of the professional development system.
-Schools and local authorities are welcome to apply to our pilot project and to test the toolkit that is being created.

 Detailed information about the project

 How to take into consideration the individual needs of teachers and school leaders?
 How to support cooperation inside schools in order to improve the implementation of new ideas and practices in everyday work?
 How to evaluate the effect of training programmes?

 - We will develop a toolkit, which helps teachers and school leaders to assess their personal needs for professional development and set priorities.

 - We will create a toolkit to measure the effect of schooling programmes.
 We will help teachers and school leaders to analyse whether they have obtained new knowledge and skills and whether they apply them in their everyday work.

 - We will inquire what motivates teachers and school leaders to develop themselves professionally in a long term perspective.
 We will formulate policy recommendations for school owners.

 - We will analyse the governance of the professional development system (how decisions are being made on priority topics and funding) and what could be improved.